arun-ar/arun-ar.github.io/_posts/2018-11-15-arun-in-leaderland.markdown

 author_profile: false
 ---

+>If you want to build a ship, don’t drum up the men to gather wood, divide the work, and give orders.
+Instead, teach them to yearn for the vast and endless sea.
+>  ~ Antoine de Saint-Exupéry

 ### Down the Rabbit-Hole
 It all started with an article in a weekly Tamil magazine.
 An article that took me down the rabbit-hole into the Leader-land.